-For the first four miles there’s not a sight, scent or sound of development.
+For the first ~5 miles there’s not a sight, scent or sound of development.
 But for three fly fishermen, I had the whole river to myself (it was Easter Sunday morning).
-After that, there are some houses and farms but they’re infrequent and generously spaced out.
+After that, there are some houses and farms, but they’re infrequent and generously spaced out.

 The very last 50 yards of this trip features a long row of pitch-perfect Class I standing waves.
-Going over them like on a bronco is thrilling.
-Or better still, they’re perfect for surfing on or doing tricks in (if you’re into that).
+Going over them like bumps on a log was like having a scoop of ice cream with your apple pie.

 What we didn’t like:

 There are two problems with this trip: low water levels and the law.

 Low water: The river had just enough water to run, but at low levels you’d be scraping a lot and walking quite a bit.
 As it was, I had a good core workout, butt-scooting and gorilla-arming my way through some of the many rocky shallows.
 I never got stuck badly enough where I had to get out, but it was touch-and-go in a number of places.
 You’d want a couple more inches to comfortably run this.
 The problem is catching the river at the right time, because it has a gradient of 13′ and thus it drains quickly.